COS 426 Computer Graphics - Fall 1997

 Required features (15 points total)

 The following list shows the optional features in order of increasing difficulty.
-The number in front of an item indicates how many points it is possible to get for that item.
+The number in front of an item indicates how many points it is worth.

 Keep an eye on the hints that will appear during the course of this project, from frequently asked questions, precepts, etc.